-Thus, a lesson aim embraces two part-aims, namely, designing the form (basic form, methodological and teaching principles, certain teaching activities, etc.), as well as lesson phase procedures (foreknowledge, presenting, functionalizing, etc.).
-Thus, a lesson aim ensures a planned form and sequence of a lesson, and avoids haphazard or coincidental guidance and learning.
+Thus, a lesson aim embraces two part-aims, i.e., designing the form (ground form, methodological, and teaching principles, certain teaching activities, etc.), as well as lesson phase procedures (foreknowledge, presenting, functionalizing, etc.).
+Thus, a lesson aim ensures a planned form and sequence of a lesson and avoids haphazard or coincidental guidance and learning.